 These days, marathons are regularly won under two hours and twenty minutes, with the world record just over 2 hours (2h 1m 39s).
 I’m sure a bunch of people are champing at the bit to finally break 2 hours in an official race.

-But how fast can your Average Jo run?
+But how fast can your Average Zhou run?

 Luckily, there’s lots of data for Marathons lying around the internet, thanks to enterprising web developers who scrape the results pages of public races.
 (Some are not public, like the Boston marathon.
 You have to already be really good to qualify.)